bchipper88/Renew/Docs/ARCHITECTURE.md

 ## Core Principles
 - **State-first design**: Observable view models backed by Combine publishers and Supabase live queries keep the UI reactive and resilient to offline states.
-- **Modular features**: Each tab (Today, Journal, Learning, Analytics, Settings) owns its view hierarchy, view models, and data access layer built on shared services.
+- **Modular features**: Each tab (Today, Journal, Learning, Journey, Settings) owns its view hierarchy, view models, and data access layer built on shared services.
 - **Task-oriented onboarding**: Authentication, permissions, and subscription trial happen in a guided flow that collects user goals and entitlements before unlocking the main tabs.
 - **Privacy & security**: Supabase policies enforce per-user data access.
 Sensitive state (sessions, tokens) is stored securely in the keychain.